 If you are asking, where can I get a mobile loan in Kenya?
-Well, here is a list of loan apps in Kenya 2019.
+Well, here is a list of money lending apps in Kenya in 2019.

 We are living in exciting times where you can get everything from the palms of your hands, including obtaining credit.

-This article will review all the loan apps in Kenya available today.
+This article will review all the money lending apps in Kenya available today.
 If an app is missing, kindly suggest in the comments below or send me details and I will review it.

 Technology has made it possible to do things that seemed unthinkable about five years ago.
 We all know how bureaucratic getting a loan from a bank was back then.
 But now with the innovation of loan apps in Kenya, your loan is just a phone away.